Ralph A. Massey, MD — Santa Monica & Encino, CA

-- SUNSCREEN: Ultra-Violet Light (U.V.) is a recognized skin carcinogen.
+- SUN PROTECTION: Ultra-Violet Light (U.V.) is a recognized skin carcinogen.
 The majority of skin cancers are thought to be related to damage caused by U.V. exposure from the sun or tanning beds.
 There is now clear evidence that limiting U.V. exposure can decrease your risk of skin cancer.
 So, apply a broad spectrum sunscreen (SPF 30 or more) every 2-3 hours while outdoors and wear sun protective clothing.
 (With really good protection, you may need oral vitamin D supplements to make up for the lack of UV induced vitamin D production in your skin).

 - NICOTINAMIDE (Vitamin B3): Oral nicotinamide (vitamin B3) 500mg twice a day effectively reduced the development of basal cell cancer and squamous cell skin cancers by over 20% in high-risk patients.
 This over the counter supplement appears safe and is readily available.